-Regional immediately began to identify innovative design, fabrication, and installation approaches to reduce costs and shorten the construction schedule:
+Regional Power identified innovative design, fabrication, and installation approaches which reduced costs and shortened the construction schedule:

-A completely different coffer dam concept eliminated the need for two federal agency reviews and permit processes.
+- Coffer dam concept eliminated the need for two federal agency reviews and permit processes

-A unique dam alteration concept eliminated the need for one lengthy state agency review and permit.
+- Dam alteration concept eliminated the need for one lengthy state agency review and permit

-A parallel field preparation / shop fabrication approach enabled tight control of final crest shape.
+- Parallel field preparation / shop fabrication approach enabled tight control of final crest shape

 The rehabilitation of Curtis Dam was successful.
-Its benefits include enhancement of seasonal fish production and more power generation.
+Its benefits included the enhancement of seasonal fish production and higher power generation.